-Click the pic to launch Notorious RBG rap tribute featuring Kelly Cosby & Beth Gavin:
+Click the picture to launch Notorious RBG rap tribute featuring Kelly Cosby & Beth Gavin

 Kelly was an incredible human being with a network of friends and family that have been forever impacted by her compassion and courage.
 Kelly was a champion of the mistreated, a friend to the friendless, and a defender of the defenseless.
 Her legacy will continue to live in the lives of all of us that she so gently and lovingly touched.
 The Kelly Way is our effort to sustain her tremendous legacy.